RadiantBlockchain/radiant-node/doc/gitian-building.md

 Gitian building
 ===============

-*Setup instructions for a Gitian build of Bitcoin ABC using a VM or physical system.*
+*Setup instructions for a Gitian build of Bitcoin Cash Node using a VM or physical system.*

-Gitian is the deterministic build process that is used to build the Bitcoin ABC executables.
+Gitian is the deterministic build process that is used to build the Bitcoin Cash Node executables.
 It provides a way to be reasonably sure that the executables are really built from the source on GitHub.
 It also makes sure that the same, tested dependencies are used and statically built into the executable.

 Multiple developers build the source code by following a specific descriptor ("recipe"), cryptographically sign the result, and upload the resulting signature.
-These results are compared and only if they match, the build is accepted and uploaded to bitcoinabc.org.
+These results are compared and only if they match, the build is accepted and uploaded to bitcoincashnode.org.

 More independent Gitian builders are needed, which is why this guide exists.
 It is preferred you follow these steps yourself instead of using someone else's